11

 2

 • $\begingroup$ When I wrote my answer, I thought of two points: a superficial one, which I covered, and a deeper but more important one, which I didn't.
 The second paragraph of this answer covers #2 perfectly, and in many fewer words than I would have.
 Kudos, Ted, +1.
-Some of the other answers here seem to think that these hypothetical students have simply never spent two seconds thinking about the implications of security violations, or that a few minutes of "don't be bad, it's not worth it" will change someone's mindset; those scenarios strain credulity and seem like the the height of naivete to me. $\endgroup$ Jun 26, 2017 at 2:26
+Some of the other answers here seem to think that these hypothetical students have simply never spent two seconds thinking about the implications of security violations, or that a few minutes of "don't be bad, it's not worth it" will change someone's mindset; those scenarios strain credulity and seem like the the height of naivete to me. $\endgroup$ Commented Jun 26, 2017 at 2:26

 • 1